Culture, Equality, Diversity and Inclusion (CEDI) Impact Award

 About

-The Culture, Equality, Diversity and Inclusion (CEDI) Impact Award recognizes and celebrates the efforts of researchers supported by the NIHR Maudsley BRC who have made significant contributions to research and who promote equality, diversity, and inclusion in their work.
+The Culture, Equality, Diversity and Inclusion (CEDI) Impact Award recognises and celebrates the efforts of researchers supported by the NIHR Maudsley BRC who have made significant contributions to research, which has demonstrated measurable impact in advancing CEDI principles in practice or service delivery.

 Our CEDI strategy aligns with the efforts of our partner organisations to create a genuinely welcoming and inclusive research environment that reflects and celebrates the diversity of our research community – where all individuals feel recognised, valued and supported.

 The NIHR Maudsley BRC promotes equity and aims to reduce discrimination and systemic barriers to research participation, training, and career progression.
 By fostering inclusivity, we work to create a sense of belonging and ensure that every member of our community can fully contribute their unique perspectives and talents to advancing the delivery of innovative research outputs and impacts for patient benefit.
 Through different initiatives, we cultivate creativity, innovation and excellence, enabling all our stakeholders to thrive and achieve their highest potential.
+This award recognizes the real-world impact of research, including improvements in clinical practice, service delivery or community engagement.

 See the webpage Equality, Diversity and Inclusion Strategy, 2023 - 2028 for our full strategy.